Patricks-Hub/Portfolio/README.md

 ## [JavaScript - Projects](https://github.com/Patricks-Hub/JavaScript/tree/main/Project%20Folder)

+###Next JS Projects

+Various Projects using Next.JS and React

 ### Calculator

 This program is a basic calculator that uses user input and switch statements to generate output based on user input.